2

 – BillyBag2

-Nov 3, 2016 at 0:05
+Commented Nov 3, 2016 at 0:05

 • @BillyBag2: I would expect it to work.
 See the answers to this related question: Arduino 16 MHz with only 3.3V?.
-Nov 3, 2016 at 8:37
+Commented Nov 3, 2016 at 8:37

 • Thanks Edgar, This was useful for me for a Digispark ATTiny85 (china clone) that is talking I2C to an ESP8266 NodseMCU v3 Lolin.
 I have divided by 4 and still works.
 The ATTiny´s own current consumption has lowered from 11.2mA @16Mhz to 5.6ma.
 The ATTiny is powered 3.3v from the NodeMCU's regulator 3.3v output to it's 78L05 (output).
 I have disabled both LEDs with two, almost invisible, small cuts in the PCB, i could re-solder if necessary.
 I am using Rambo's TiniwireS library for I2C.
 Thanks again.
-May 5, 2018 at 21:12
+Commented May 5, 2018 at 21:12

 2